 Emerging Leader 2017 - 2018

 Since being a participant of the WAN, she has been involved in a number of project committees.
-These include the Blackout Youth Event, the Possum-Skin Cloak Project, the Burraja NAIDOC Project and the NAIDOC Melbourne March Trip.
+These include the Blackout Youth Event, the Possum-Skin Cloak Project, the Burraja NAIDOC Project and the NAIDOC Melbourne Trip.

 Catherine has also played a lead role in establishing a stronger relationship with the local council by attending quarterly meetings with the Mayor, CEO and Executive leaders of the City of Wodonga.
-These meetings provide a transparent forum for the Local Aboriginal Community to communicate with the City of Wodonga and vice versa.
+These meetings provide a transparent forum for the Local First Nations Community to communicate with the City of Wodonga and vice versa.

 Catherine is passionate about self-determination and Aboriginal and Torres Strait Island Health and positive social environment promotion.
 She believes that the key to change is investing in the next generation – creating strong, proud identities.

 The Victorian Youth have a significant role in leading self-determination in the future and that it is important to provide the new generation of emerging leaders with the skills and knowledge required to ensure success moving forward.